 Giving Tuesday was created in 2012 as a simple idea: a day that encourages people to do good.
-Recently, I had the opportunity to sit down with Susan Towler, Vice President, Florida Blue Foundation and the Executive Director, Corporate Social Responsibility for Florida Blue, to chat about the work of the Foundation, the importance of Giving Tuesday and our new #FloridaGives community campaign.
+Recently, I had a chance to speak with Susan Towler, Vice President, Florida Blue Foundation and the Executive Director, Corporate Social Responsibility for Florida Blue, to chat about the work of the Foundation, the importance of Giving Tuesday and the #FloridaGives community campaign.

 Susan: The mission of the Florida Blue Foundation is to help people and communities achieve better health.
 The Foundation strategically allocates grants toward philanthropic, community-based solutions through its focus areas and programs that focus on health solutions in the health care system, multicultural and growing populations, and critical issues of affordability, access, and quality.

-Susan: In 2020, the Florida Blue Foundation will celebrate fifteen (15) years of presenting the Sapphire Awards to individuals, programs, and organizations in community health.
-The first set of honorees were in 2005 and since that year, eighty-eight (88) Sapphire Awards, totaling more than $5 million, have been awarded to individuals, programs, and organizations from across Florida.
+Susan: In 2021, the Florida Blue Foundation will celebrate sixteen years of presenting the Sapphire Awards to individuals, programs, and organizations in community health.
+The first set of honorees were in 2005 and since that year, 95 Sapphire Awards, totaling more than $5.4 million, have been awarded to individuals, programs, and organizations from across Florida.
 Click here to see the Sapphire Award Winners from 2005-2019.

-Q4: What is Giving Tuesday and why is it so important for non profit organizations?
+Q: What is Giving Tuesday and why is it so important for non profit organizations?

-Susan: #GivingTuesday is a global day of giving and it is a great way to use social media to tell the story of volunteerism, collaboration and heart.
-Celebrated on the Tuesday after shopping events Black Friday and Cyber Monday, #GivingTuesday is sort of the start of the charitable season, when people are working on holiday and year-end giving, and this year it is more important than ever because organizations are facing severe fundraising shortages.
+Susan: #GivingTuesday is a global day of giving and it is a great way to use social media to tell the story about volunteerism, collaboration and heart.
+It is celebrated on the first Tuesday after shopping events like Black Friday and Cyber Monday. #GivingTuesday is sort of the start of the charitable season, when people are working on holiday and year-end giving, and this year it is more important than ever because organizations are facing severe fundraising shortages.

-Q5: Susan, why was it important for the Foundation to work on a Giving Tuesday project?
+Q: Susan, why was it important for the Florida Blue Foundation to work on a Giving Tuesday project?

 Susan: The Florida Blue Foundation joined the #GivingTuesday movement because of a shared purpose with our communities.
 We wanted to know what Floridians’ favorite causes are and why they are grateful for those causes.
 Working with the #GivingTuesday movement is an opportunity to connect with our communities on a common cause, and Florida Gives was created four years ago.

-Susan: #FloridaGives is an effort to show that one person can make a difference.
-Between December 1st and December 6th, we are asking Floridians to upload a photo, video or essay about why they give.
+Susan: #FloridaGives is a way to show that one person can make a difference.
+Between November 29th and December 4th, we are asking Floridians to upload a photo, video or essay about why they give.
 Then, we will randomly select five individuals who will have a chance at winning $10,000 for their favorite charity.
-We are also going to list those volunteer opportunities and causes on our employee volunteer site so that our Florida Blue employees can become engaged in causes that are important to our members and the community.

 Filed under: Community